Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 Written text and speech both use the phonological channel, so should not be used simultaneously.
 Images however use the visuospatial channel, so do not compete with text – or spoken information – for attention.

-Further vindication of using concrete and pictorial images alongside abstract representations!
+Further vindication of using the concrete, pictorial, abstract approach!

 Supercharged worked examples